 3. Real Estate

-And as we saw in the Great Recession of 2008, even purchasing a home, like so many Americans do, represents risk.
+And as we saw in the Great Recession of 2008, even purchasing a home, as so many Americans do, represents risk.

 4. Traditional Bonds and Bond Funds

 When we say traditional bond, we mean government or corporate issued bonds that have a rating of Baa3 (Moody’s), BBB-(S&P/Fitch) or higher.
 These types of bonds are classified in the level two or three risk category on the investment risk scale.

 With bonds, their principal value goes down when interest rates rise.
 This has a greater effect on long-term bonds and a lesser effect on short-term bonds.
 If you own an individual bond and planning on holding it to maturity than these price fluctuations won't impact you.